Microelectronic-Technologies/MeTIOTCommunication/docs/PYTHON_LIB_GUIDE.md

     client.send_packet(packet)
     print("Calibration request packet sent.")
     ```
-    **Behind the Scenes:** The `protocol` method handles the specific command, including any required Sub-Headers and Data.
-It then automatically adds the standard protocol overhead (CRC and COBS), returning a complete, byte-stuffed buffer ready for transmission.
-The client then sends this buffer over the TCP socket.
+    **Behind the Scenes:** The protocol handler wraps your command with mandatory overhead (CRC and COBS encoding), ensuring the device can validate the integrity of the message upon receipt.